agro23/SuperGalacticAgeCalculator/README.md

 #### By Andy Grossberg

 ## Description
-An application to determine a user's age based on a planet's solar years.
+An application to determine a user's age based on a planet's solar years as well as their life expectancy and how many years they've lived past their life expectancy if they have.
+It takes a birthdate and a gender as input.

 ## Rules

-The code review project for week one of Javascript focused on testing:
+This is the code review project for week one of Javascript focused on testing:

 **Super Galactic Age Calculator**
 A solar year lasts 365 days on planet Earth.
 However, the length of a solar year varies from planet to planet.
 For instance, a solar year on Mercury lasts 88 days.
 Write an application that determines a user’s age based on a planet’s solar years.
 You will need to use the Javascript Date object.